-“Uni (うに, 雲丹)”, or sea urchin is known as a luxurious sushi topping loved by gourmets, and in Japan, the yellow roe is even used as a flavoring for snacks.
+Uni (うに/雲丹), or sea urchin, is a luxurious sushi topping loved by gourmets, and in Japan, its yellow roe can even be a flavoring for snacks.

-Among such treats, “Unisen (うにせん)“, or Uni Senbei has been around for quite some time and is most widely enjoyed today, but until a while ago I hadn’t seen Uni or sea urchin flavor potato chips.
+Among such things, Unisen (うにせん) or Uni Senbei has been around for a long time, but until a while ago, I had never seen Uni/sea urchin-flavor potato chips.

 Yamayoshi Seika Uni Mamire Potato Chips

-Actually, I came across the “Uni Mamire (うにまみれ: sea urchin-plastered)” potato chips at a 7 Eleven store yesterday and bought one for sampling.
+I came across the Uni Mamire (うにまみれ: sea urchin-plastered) potato chips at a 7-Eleven store yesterday and bought one for sampling.

 Based on some online sources, Yamayoshi introduced the product in May 2019 and renewed it recently.

 As sea urchin roe is an expensive ingredient, the Uni potato chip is priced at 140 yen per bag (48 grams) and costs a little more than average potato chips.

 I tried these crisps just now and found they have a unique flavor, where a distinctive umami taste reminiscent of the sea comes first, followed by the sweetness characteristic of Uni.